junikimm717/fls-assignment-public/syllabus.md

 be responsible for submitting a tarball for their project.
 More instructions are in the assignment repository README.

+A significant part of this course is learning to maintain clean, reproducible filesystem state.
+Projects will be evaluated on a fresh system, and any reliance on undeclared or residual state (e.g. working directory, undeclared environment variables, artifacts that weren't cleaned up) will be treated as a correctness issue.

 Labs should be done on sufficiently modern hardware (for reference, you should expect to compile the linux kernel).
 Docker is required on all systems, and Windows users are strongly advised to use wsl.